"In theory, there's no difference between theory and practice. In practice, there is." – Yogi Berra

 You've probably heard that before.
 Amusing as it may be, there's solid advice to be gained from Yogi's folksy wisdom.

 Having been on a number of development teams over the years, I've heard my share of discussions theorizing about "the best way" (sometimes stated as "the only way") to accomplish a given task.
 In some cases, it seemed that more time was spent in discussing possible approaches than in actually implementing them.

-The essence of Agile might arguably be distilled down to two simple words: "Try It!"
+The essence of the agile approach might be distilled down to two simple words: "Try it!"
 In other words, spend less time theorizing and more time experimenting with ways to improve your work process or technical practices.
-"Try It!" is the "conduct an experiment" part of the scientific method.
-It also shows up in the Plan-Do-Check-Act problem-solving process, more popularly known as the Deming cycle.
-The spirit of "Try It!" is embodied in Inspection and Adaptation, two of the three legs in the Scrum framework.
+"Try it!" is the "conduct an experiment" part of the scientific method.
+It also shows up in the Plan-Do-Check-Act problem-solving process, more popularly known as the Deming Cycle.
+The spirit of "Try It!" is embodied in inspection and adaptation, two of the three legs in the Scrum framework.

 So the next time you find yourself in a position where you and your teammates are unable to decide on the best course of action, think of it as an opportunity to conduct a short experiment.
 Here's a way to go about that:

-- In 5 minutes, have each team member write down every idea for a course of action he or she can think of on a sticky note (one idea per
+- In 5 minutes, have each team member write down every idea for a course of action they can think of on sticky notes.

 - Have the team vote (you can use sticky dots for this) for their favorite ideas.